veeso-dev/blog.veeso.dev/blog/post-43/index-en.md

 It sucks, of course.

 Really, the application it's extremely slow when using **Leaktracer**, but indeed it's meant for debugging only in extreme cases where you have no idea where the memory is leaked.
+Deallocations are noticeably cheaper than allocations though, since they just look up the `AllocId` in the map instead of resolving a backtrace, but the overall overhead is still far from something you'd want in production.

 ## Conclusion